 All Our Stories

-The complete library of CMR stories across all categories
+The complete library of CMR’s stories from across Victoria

 Led by Gunai, Yorta Yorta and Gunditjmara man, Alister Thorpe, Lecturer in Indigenous Health, the University of Melbourne appeals for survey responses from across the State

 Do you have the basic skills to listen with compassion and empathy?
 Ron Prasad gives some insight into this important skill.

 Greta Gillies from the Facebook group Rough Trade 3081 talks on CMR about a better approach to getting rid of "stuff" you no longer have a use for.

 While the Federal Government ignores a First Nations voice to government, the Victorian Local Aboriginal Networks forge ahead in Victoria

 Can sharing your personal story of being bullied empower you?
 According to CEO of Beat Bullying With Confidence Foundation, absolutely!

 Dardi Munwurro Community Development Manager Coree Thorpe talks on Connection Matters Radio about the forthcoming statewide Aboriginal men's gathering event

 Chair of the Victorian Stolen Generation Redress Scheme, Yorta Yorta man Ian Hamm, talks about the scheme's challenges and soon-to-be-announced committee